DonnervS/grimheim-rules/rules/building-a-warband.md

 ### 3. Points Cost

-Displayed in the upper corner, this is the cost in points (PT) to include the model in your warband.
-Total warband points must not exceed the agreed mission limit.
+Displayed in the corner, this is the cost in points (PT) to include the model in your warband.
+Total warband points must not exceed the agreed point limit.

 ### 4. Model stats

-AP (Action Points)
+AP (Action Points)\
 The number of actions this model can perform during its activation.

-MOV (Movement)
+MOV (Movement)\
 How far the model may move (in inches) during movement actions.

-DEF (Defense)
+DEF (Defense)\
 The number of Defense Dice rolled when defending against an attack.

-SAV (Save)
+SAV (Save)\
 The number needed on each die to block an incoming hit.

-WND (Wounds)
+WND (Wounds)\
 The total health of the model.
 A model with 0 Wounds is defeated.

 ### 5. Flavor Text

 Descriptive text providing background, theme or personality.
-This section is optional and has no mechanical effect.
+This section is optional and has no in game effect.

 - This space can be used to place dice to track remaining Wounds during the game.

-### 6. Weapons
+### 6. Armament

+Each model is equipped with two hand slots that can be filled with up to two single-handed weapons, a two-handed weapon or a weapon and shield combo.

 Each weapon the model carries is listed with the following profile: